 The online MBA from Pace focuses on the core areas of focus in business such as: business economics, marketing performance, operations management, strategy, and analytics.
-Additionally, students in the program can select a Corporate Finance, Marketing Management, or Business concentration.
+Additionally, students in the program can select an HR Management, Corporate Finance, Marketing Management, or Business concentration.
 Through hands-on training, you will learn the latest management techniques, gain insight into the global market, and learn how to analyze and apply new business methods.
-Professionals who graduate from Pace can excel as they confidently navigate the multifaceted world of business with ease.

 Emily Kitka